Aromaticity: Atypical aromatic compounds

 Aromaticity is found in ions as well: the cyclopropenyl cation (2e system), the cyclopentadienyl anion (6e system), the tropylium ion (6e), and the cyclooctatetraene dianion (10e).
 Aromatic properties have been attributed to non-benzenoid compounds such as tropone.
 Aromatic properties are tested to the limit in a class of compounds called cyclophanes.

 A special case of aromaticity is found in homoaromaticity where conjugation is interrupted by a single sp^{3} hybridized carbon atom.

-When carbon in benzene is replaced by other elements in borabenzene, silabenzene, germanabenzene, stannabenzene, phosphorine or pyrylium salts the aromaticity is still retained.
+When carbon in benzene is replaced by other elements in borabenzene, silabenzene, germanabenzene, stannabenzene, phosphorine, or pyrylium salts the aromaticity is still retained.
 Aromaticity also occurs in compounds that are not carbon-based at all.
 Inorganic 6-membered-ring compounds analogous to benzene have been synthesized.
 Hexasilabenzene (Si_{6}H_{6}) and borazine (B_{3}N_{3}H_{6}) are structurally analogous to benzene, with the carbon atoms replaced by another element or elements.
 In borazine, the boron and nitrogen atoms alternate around the ring.
 Quite recently, the aromaticity of planar Si_{5}^{6-} rings occurring in the Zintl phase Li_{12}Si_{7} was experimentally evidenced by Li solid state NMR.

 Metal aromaticity is believed to exist in certain metal clusters of aluminium.

 Möbius aromaticity occurs when a cyclic system of molecular orbitals, formed from p_{π} atomic orbitals and populated in a closed shell by 4n (n is an integer) electrons, is given a single half-twist to correspond to a Möbius strip.
 A π system with 4n electrons in a flat (non-twisted) ring would be anti-aromatic, and therefore highly unstable, due to the symmetry of the combinations of p atomic orbitals.
 By twisting the ring, the symmetry of the system changes and becomes allowed (see also Möbius–Hückel concept for details).
 Because the twist can be left-handed or right-handed, the resulting Möbius aromatics are dissymmetric or chiral.

 As of 2012, there is no proof that a Möbius aromatic molecule was synthesized.

 Aromatics with two half-twists corresponding to the paradromic topologies were first suggested by Johann Listing.
 In carbo-benzene the ring bonds are extended with alkyne and allene groups.

 Y-aromaticity

-Y-aromaticity is a concept which was developed to explain the extraordinary stability and high basicity of the guanidinium cation.
+The concept of Y-aromaticity was developed to explain the extraordinary stability and high basicity of the guanidinium cation.
 Guanidinium does not have a ring structure but has six π-electrons which are delocalized over the molecule.
 However, this concept is controversial and some authors have stressed different effects.